 - Insert the beginning and ending dates of the five most recent State measurement periods used in the Measurement Period column.
-The measurement period can be calendar year, Federal fiscal year, State fiscal year, or any consistent 12-month period for available data. - In the Fatalities column, enter the total number of fatalities resulting from crashes involving CMVs in the State during each measurement period. - The Goal and Outcome columns allow the State to show its CVSP goal and the actual outcome for each measurement period.
-The goal and outcome must be expressed in the same format and measurement type (e.g., number, percentage, etc.). - o In the Goal column, enter the goal from the corresponding CVSP for the measurement period. - In the Outcome column, enter the actual outcome for the measurement period based upon the goal that was set. - Include the data source and capture date in the narrative box provided below the tables. - If challenges were experienced while working toward the goals, provide a brief narrative including details of how the State adjusted the program and if the modifications were successful.
+The measurement period can be calendar year, Federal fiscal year, State fiscal year, or any consistent 12-month period for available data. - In the Fatalities column, enter the total number of fatalities resulting from crashes involving CMVs in the State during each measurement period. - The Goal and Outcome columns relate to each other and allow the State to show its CVSP goal and the actual outcome for each measurement period.
+The goal and outcome must be expressed in the same format and measurement type (e.g., number, percentage, etc.). - In the Goal column, enter the goal from the corresponding CVSP for the measurement period. - In the Outcome column, enter the actual outcome for the measurement period based upon the goal that was set. - Include the data source and capture date in the narrative box provided below the tables. - If challenges were experienced while working toward the goals, provide a brief narrative including details of how the State adjusted the program and if the modifications were successful. - The Trend Analysis area is only open for editing during Year 1 of a 3-year plan.
+This data is not editable in Years 2 and 3.